5 Ways to Enjoy a Summer Getaway in Portneuf

 Nothing says vacation like relaxing by the water.
 With its numerous lakes, Portneuf is a gorgeous natural wonderland with tons of fun activities on offer by land or by water.

 Enjoy the coastline at your choice of some 20 public access points to the St. Lawrence River, including marinas, wharves, beaches, and parks perfect for a picnic.
-You can also check out the coastline podcasts offering curated routes to explore the villages along the river.

 • 2